 - The Reflecting Pool is a large pool with beautiful views of the mesa.

 Our pool temperatures are maintained at a comfortable 98-105 degrees fahrenheit.
-There is built in seating in the pools, and we provide floating chairs, too.
+There is built in seating in the pools.

 No hiking is required to get to our pools, but it is a natural landscape and the ground is rocky and natural in places and not completely level.

 Soaking in hot mineral springs increases your circulation, has a relaxing effect on the muscles, calms the nerves, relaxes the mind, and pulls toxins out of the body through the skin.

 The geothermal source water on this property is rich in calcium, magnesium, lithium, potassium, iron, silica and several other minerals, and offers a variety of benefits as these minerals are absorbed through the skin during soaking.

 The water on this property originates from deep beneath the Valles Caldera National Preserve about 17 miles up the mountain.
 Ancient sea water was trapped there long ago, infused with many minerals over eons of time.
 We believe it’s one of the reasons the water here in our village is so special.

 The Jemez River runs just to the southwest of the pools.
 While you’re soaking, you’ll be able to hear it babbling or raging–depending on what time of year it is.

 We don’t use harsh chemicals to disinfect the water, so you can be sure that when you “take the waters” here, you are soaking up beneficial minerals and nothing else!
 Instead, we use green technologies such as, ultraviolet light, and an oxygen inversion system.
 We drain and clean them with a pressure sprayer every night, the pools are flow-through pools and the water is never recirculated.

 Magnesium: 7.1 mg/L